OMC86/angular_holiday/README.md

 ### What does it do?

-This app will give users infromation on the specialist holiday packages Emerald has on offer.
+This app will give users infromation on the bespoke holiday package Emerald has on offer.
 Users will be able to join a mailing list and make selections on various holiday packages in order to receive an approximate price for a holiday.

 ### How does it work?